Watch Full Episodes of MasterChef Junior with Gordon Ramsay on FOX

 During the Participation Period, Participant must log into their Twitter profile and send a direct

-message to @masterchefjrfox including the answer to the Easter Egg Question, the Participant’s
+message to @MasterChefJunior including the answer to the Easter Egg Question, the

 Content: Participation DM must NOT include material that violates or infringes another person's rights,